Detect

 How does the warning list check work?

 When an invoice is received, the sender’s company information is compared against a set of warning lists.
-If a match is found, a notification can be issued to the invoice receiver.
+If a match is found, a notification is issued to the invoice receiver.

 The check uses the following information from the sender: